tylertrimble/viswaternet/docs/gettingstarted.rst

     import viswaternet as vis

-Next, initialize a VisWaterNet model.
+Next, initialize a VisWaterNet model by providing a .INP `input file of a water network model`_.
 For example purposes, we use the CTown network included in the Examples folder:

 .. code:: python